lcchua/tf-ec2-bluegreen/hints.md

   - What securitygroup is attached to it?
     - What traffic is allowed in and out?
   - What is being hosted on these VMs?
+- How can it be made more secure?